The DJAM curriculum

 Besides arrangements of jazz standards, pieces are also taught which are specially composed for the different levels at DJAM.

 Sufficient instrument technique is important for participation in the combo lessons.
-If we see in the audition that you are not far enough yet, you can prepare by taking main subject lessons, ideally in combination with the supporting subjects.
+If we see in the audition that you are not yet ready to join, you can prepare by taking main subject lessons, ideally in combination with the supporting subjects.

-Play-along cd’s containing all the pieces treated during lessons (part of the lesson materials) will be made available for students, as well a mp3 cd containing original recordings of (for example) jazz standards (part of the lesson materials).
+Play-along files containing all the pieces treated during lessons (part of the lesson materials) will be made available for students, as well as recommendations for original recordings of (for example) jazz standards (part of the lesson materials).

 The various combos will give a short performance during the New Year’s Concert and Open House/Closing Concert.